euwbah/musescore-xen-tuner/README.md

   - E.g., since `A4: 440` is the reference note frequency, `0` is `A`, `1` is `B`, `2` is `C`, etc...
 - Middle numbers: the [accidental vector/accidental chain degrees](#accidental-vectors), space-separated if there are multiple numbers.
 Accidental chain degrees are written in the same order that accidental chains are declared in.
 - Last number: the [relative interval](#relative-tuning-interval-syntax) for the note, relative to the reference pitch (`A4: 440`) and equave.

+For example, the line `1 -1 25/24` means that the note with nominal `B` (which is `1` relative to `A` = 0) and accidental vector `-1` (which is a single &flat;) should be tuned to `25/24` relative to the reference of `A` within that equave/octave.
+Simply put, that sets B&flat;4 = 25/24 of A4.
+Since the equave is defined as exactly `1200c`, then that means the same relation holds for all other octaves.

 > [!CAUTION]
 > The tuning of the overrides are specified **relative to the reference pitch**, not relative to original tuning of the note before the tuning overrides.